Table of Contents

 What is erectile dysfunction?

-Erectile dysfunction is when a man can’t get an erection to have sex or can’t keep an erection long enough to finish having sex.
-(It used to be called impotence).
-Erectile dysfunction can occur at any age, but it is more common in men older than 75 years of age.
+Erectile dysfunction (ED) occurs when a man can't get an erection to have sex or can't keep an erection long enough to finish having sex.
+This condition used to be called impotence.
+ED can occur at any age, but it is more common in men older than 75 years of age.

 Is erectile dysfunction just a part of old age?